obestwalter/mau-mau/docs/dev/tox.md

     static runtests: PYTHONHASHSEED='3703953266'
     static runtests: commands[0] | flake8 </path/to/your/clone>/mau_mau </path/to/your/clone>/tests --show-source

-command line usage:
+Command line usage:

     $ cd </path/to/your/clone>
     $ tox -e tests

-output like:
+The output is like:

     tests develop-inst-nodeps: </path/to/your/clone>
     tests installed: -e git+git@github.com:obestwalter/mau-mau.git@46669a6073d233b8a27eee4995c63f03a4aec7a3#egg=mau_mau,py==1.4.31,pytest==2.9.1